Sociology

 Background of the study

 Currently, the United Kingdom has a comprehensive policy on alcohol and tobacco that is considered one of the well-devised policies on health issues.
-Cairney investigated some of the important factors involved in the successful public health campaigns on the consummation of alcohol and analyzed the hurdles causing problems to movement in the pursuit of stringent alcohol control.
+Cairney investigated some of the important factors involved in the successful public health campaigns on the consumption of alcohol and analyzed the hurdles causing problems to movement in the pursuit of stringent alcohol control.
 Both alcohol and tobacco are legal addictions in the United Kingdom.
 Scholars from the medical science and public health disciplines investigate the dangers associated with the use of these both, gather shreds of evidence, and advocate the policies that are designed to control alcohol and cigarette consumption and the health hazards associated with it (Cairney, 2014).

 Studies on parental and school awareness of health issues have shown that there is a greater need to formulate policies that are more contingent on the health and welfare of children and adolescents of the nation.
-The United Kingdom has given importance to the issue of public health and scholars from various fields are coming up with their perspectives and theories on public health based on scientific research.
+The United Kingdom has given importance to the issue of public health, and scholars from various fields are coming up with their perspectives and theories on public health based on scientific research.
 The existing substance of research suggests and fosters further ideas to be incorporated in future investigations of public health.

 Rationale

 Numerous interventions have a relationship with general public health and the obesity rate in children.
 Developed countries have focused this area on development as young nations are a prime concern.
 If the factors contributing to the increasing obesity rates in children are not addressed properly, they can further cause greater obesity in adults.
-Healthcare academics and professionals are putting efforts to find the relationships between different factors with childhood obesity to provide background knowledge for the policymakers to better address the public health issues in society.
+Healthcare academics and professionals are putting efforts into finding the relationships between different factors with childhood obesity to provide background knowledge for policymakers to better address the public health issues in society.
 This paper is an attempt to provide a systematic review of the existing research substance on the relationship between health education and childhood obesity.

 Methodology

-arch question: “does health education help to reduce obesity in children aged between four to ten years?”
+arch question: “Does health education help to reduce obesity in children aged between four to ten years?”

 P= Population I= Intervention C= Comparison O= Outcomes